dk14/wolfram-mega/docs/traders.md

 If those collections are lost, recovery procedure would need:
 - original trader's private key
 - co-signed CET-transactions
-- signed commitments from oracle (or capabilities avilable in database)
+- signed commitments from oracle
-- if oracle is at liberty to evict facts (fact retention) - signed fact should be preserved
+- if oracle is at liberty to evict facts (fact retention) - signed fact might be needed be preserved

+For extra-valuable contracts with a long expiry term, it is recommended to provide trader with option of selectively backing up subset of CET as well as commitment (compressed and encrypted with private key) either:
+- on-chain (in `OP_RETURN`)
+- or on the harware wallet itself

+It would allow for automatic recovery of non-expired trades (using only private key) if data is lost.

 # Matching